 Some scholars believe that the mask had been extensively altered during the 19th century, as it differs greatly in style from other masks of the period.

-Most telling is the thick bead and styled mustache, which is not found in ancient Greek art and suspiciously resembles fashionable facial hair in the 19th century.
+Most telling is the thick beard and styled mustache, which is not found in ancient Greek art and suspiciously resembles fashionable facial hair in the 19th century.

 The Venus de Milo embodied beauty itself in ancient Greek art